jruizgit/rules/docs/reference.md

 Inference based on events is the main purpose of `durable_rules`.
 What makes events unique is they can only be consumed once by an action.
 Events are removed from inference sets as soon as they are scheduled for dispatch.
 The join combinatorics are significantly reduced, thus improving the rule evaluation performance, in some cases, by orders of magnitude.

 Event rules:
-* Events can be posted from the `start` handler via the host parameter.
+* Events can be posted in the `start` handler via the host parameter.
-* Evetns be posted inside an `action` handler using the context parameter.
+* Evetns be posted in an `action` handler using the context parameter.
 * Events can be posted one at a time or in batches.
 * Events don't need to be retracted.
 * Events can co-exist with facts.